Why Won’t My Polyurethane Dry – How to Fix the Problem?

 A hairdryer applies dry heat, which makes it perfect to speed up the drying time of your polyurethane finish and your hair as well.

-However, unlike your hair which dries quickly, it will take far longer for the hair drying to work on your sticky polyurethane finish.
+However, unlike your hair, which dries quickly, it will take far longer for the hair dryer to work on your sticky polyurethane finish.

 You will need to go over it, section by section, which may take some time.
 Plus, there is the chance that you will kick up some dust or dirt that will embed in the finish itself.